From Justin to Kelly: Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 14 out of 100, based on 16 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Entertainment Weekly film critic Owen Gleiberman wrote in his review, "How bad is From Justin to Kelly?
 Set in Miami during spring break, it's like Grease: The Next Generation acted out by the food-court staff at SeaWorld."
 Time magazine described the film as "a monstrous Idol movie musical that in the most generous light is the worst film so far this century".

 Reception from Clarkson

-Clarkson has since stated that before the film went into production, she pleaded with the creator of American Idol to be relieved from the contractual obligation to star in the film and that she has always disliked From Justin to Kelly.
+Clarkson has since stated that before the film went into production, she tearfully pleaded with the creator of American Idol to be relieved from the contractual obligation to star in the film, and that she has always disliked From Justin to Kelly.
 In an interview, she admitted participating in the film only because she was contractually obligated to do so: "I knew when I read the script it was going to be real, real bad, but when I won, I signed that piece of paper, and I could not get out of it."